 - Progress in Community Nonprofits: Recognizes a nonprofit organization that demonstrates progress in meeting needs in Columbia and Boone County through advocacy or long-term strategies, investment of resources, community dialogue and partnership.

 - Progress in Civic Engagement: Recognizes an individual who holds a volunteer, elected, appointed or staff role in government or civic organization and demonstrates a commitment to being engaged with citizens and upholds the ideals of open, fair and transparent local government.

 - The Sherman Brown Award: Recognizes a community member who, like its namesake, serves his or her neighbors, patrons or customers with the highest esteem and commitment to treating each and every person “like gold.”

 - Corporate Citizenship: Recognizes a firm with a presence in Columbia that demonstrates a commitment to community service and involvement by supporting efforts in education, the arts, sustainability, social justice or entrepreneurship.

 You may nominate as many people as you'd like for as many categories as you'd like.
 Our nomination form will open on Sept.
 1. The nomination deadline is Oct.
 2.

 The best nominations are a strong, single submission.
 Multiple nominations for the same person are considered but don't necessarily carry more weight.
 It's better to submit a nomination with input from others on the initial nomination letter.

 All nominees will be notified, but nominators will be kept confidential.
-The winners will be announced at an exclusive awards ceremony on Dec.
-3 and in a special edition of the Missourian on Dec.
-4.
+The winners will be announced at a virtual event and featured in a special section in November.

 Need inspiration?
 Here are our winners from previous years: